iotsrg/Andi/README.md

 ---

-**AndiScan** is an advanced, fully open-source, automated Android device security audit toolkit built in Bash.
+**Andi** is an advanced, fully open-source, automated Android device security audit toolkit built in Bash.
 It combines deep device and OS inspection (CIS, NIST, custom) with beautiful, interactive HTML reporting for security, research, and compliance.

 ---